MISP/misp-website/content/blog/MISP.how.to.push.to.a.taxii.server.md

 #

-The feature is converting your content to STIX 2.x format then it can be automatically exported and pushed to the designated API and collection on the TAXII server."
+The feature is converting your content to STIX 2.x format then it can be automatically exported and pushed to the designated API and collection on the TAXII server.